Tokyo Olympics seem sure to happen -- but in 2021, not 2020

 Former IOC marketing director Michael Payne said the delay might work to the advantage of the IOC and Japan.

-"What better platform is there going to be than the Olympic Games when the world has pulled through the virus," Payne told AP in an interview Sunday, just before the IOC announcement.
+"What better platform is there going to be than the Olympic Games when the world has pulled through the virus," Payne told the AP in an interview Sunday, just before the IOC announcement.
 "You've got a dynamic that will be even more powerful for Japan and the rest of the world.
 But you are going to have a tough road getting there."